-On 4 May 2018, President Trump was quoted as saying: "My people are coming back right now from China, and we will be doing something, one way or the other, with respect to what's happening in China.
+On 4 May 2018, The Honorable Donald J. Trump, President of the United States, was quoted as saying: "My people are coming back right now from China, and we will be doing something, one way or the other, with respect to what's happening in China.
 And let me say this: I have great respect for President Xi.
 That's why we're being so nice.
 And we have a great relationship.
 But we must bring fairness into trade between the U.S. and China.
 And we'll do it."